 Copy of W-2 form or federal income tax return for the most recent calendar

-year as proof of the deceased's employment record for Social Security benefits.
+year as proof of deceaseds record for Social Security benefits

-You can write down your own preferences for funeral arrangements and give
+You can write down your own preferences for your funeral arrangements and

 form with a funeral home without making any financial commitment.
-These
+Both

-In contrast, prepayment for a funeral represents a major financial commitment
+In contrast, prepaying for a funeral represents a major financial commitment

-and, in our opinion, generally is not a good idea.
+and, in our opinion, is usually not a good idea.
 Under a prepayment plan,

-you arrange with a particular funeral director for yourself to make a lump sum payment or installment payments on all the items selected for your own funeral.
+you arrange with a particular funeral director to pay a lump sum or make

+installment payments for the items you select for your own funeral.
 You

 can make these payments into a trust or a life insurance policy arranged

 through the funeral home.
-Before making such a commitment,
+Before making such a commitment, find out

 What the contract does not cover;